renaudwangler/AZ-301-MicrosoftAzureArchitectDesign/Instructions/AZ301_LAB_00-General_Resources.md

 #### Task 2: Copy the files you'll need for your labs

-In this task, you will copy the files needed by your lab in your CloudShell local storage.
+In this task, you will copy the files needed by your lab in your CloudShell local storage and in your local computer.

 1. Ensure **PowerShell** is selectd  in the drop-down menu in the upper-left corner of the Cloud Shell pane.